Mazda MX-30 review

-This is the Mazda MX-30, the Japanese brand’s first production electric car.
-Like many other Mazda products, it takes a somewhat leftfield and unconventional approach to the more mainstream competition, and judging by our first impression, this could be a gamble that pays off.
+The Mazda MX-30 is the Japanese brand’s first electric car.
+Like many other Mazda products, it takes a somewhat left-field and unconventional approach compared to more mainstream competition, with both positive and negative results.

-Firstly, there's a big focus on the sustainability of materials used to build the car.
-And secondly, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
-It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be more than sufficient for most buyers.
-It should be possible to get close to 100 miles out of it in real-world driving conditions.
+Firstly, there's a big focus on the sustainability of materials used to build the car – although other brands have started to catch up in this area and it isn't the unique selling point it was when the MX-30 launched.
+Secondly, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
+It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be sufficient for most buyers, while also helping to reduce the car's impact on the environment.

-That puts the MX-30 in the same category as cars like the MINI Electric and Honda e, as well as the original 'urban electric car', the BMW i3.
+That puts the MX-30 in the same category as models like the MINI Electric and Honda e, as well as the go-to 'urban electric car', the Fiat 500.
 They're intended as stylish, high-tech companions for the daily commute, school run or shopping trip.
-Most drivers will charge their cars at home overnight, rather than use them as regular long-distance cruisers.
+Most drivers of cars in this category will charge the battery at home overnight, rather than using them as regular long-distance cruisers.